 Note: The sum of shares by type of insurance is likely to be greater than 100 because people may have more than one type of insurance.

-The Chinese diaspora in the United States is comprised of approximately 5 million individuals who were either born in China or reported Chinese ancestry or race, according to tabulations from the U.S. Census Bureau 2015 ACS.
+The Chinese diaspora in the United States is comprised of approximately 5.5 million individuals who were either born in China or reported Chinese ancestry or race, according to 2018 Census Bureau tabulations.

-Despite a slight drop in remittance inflow between 2015 and 2016, China remains the second largest recipient of remittances in the world (after India), taking in an estimated $61 billion in remittances via formal channels in 2016.
-Remittances represented less than 1 percent of China’s gross domestic product (GDP) in 2015.
+Remittances to mainland China have regained momentum since 2016, making the country the second-largest global recipient of remittances (after India).
+In 2019, mainland China took in an estimated $70 billion in remittances via formal channels, its highest ever recorded.
+Remittances represented less than 1 percent of China’s gross domestic product (GDP) in 2019.

 Visit the Data Hub’s collection of interactive remittances tools, which track remittances by inflow and outflow, between countries, and over time.

 World Bank Prospects Group.
 2017.
-Annual Remittances Data, April 2017 update.
+Annual Remittances Data.
+Updated October 2019.
 Available online.